argoproj-labs/hera/docs/walk-through/steps.md

 # Steps

-Steps are simple way to sequentially run a series of templates.
+Steps are a simple way to sequentially run a series of templates.
 They can also be run in parallel, and conditionally by using `when` clauses.

 Basic `Steps` usage involves creating a `Steps` object as a context manager, and referencing template functions within